Derived localisation of algebras and modules: Prerequisites on model categories of dg algebras and modules

 Therefore there is a zig-zag of quasi-isomorphisms of dg $A$--algebras between $\Hom_B(Q,Q)$ and $\Hom_B(P,P)$ so they are in the same quasi-isomorphism class of dg $A$--algebras as required. \end{proof}

+\begin{remark} Although there appears to be direct map of dg algebras $\Hom_B(Q,Q)\to \Hom_B(P,P)$, this not a map of \emph{unital} dg algebras and so is not sufficient to prove the preceding lemma. \end{remark}

-\begin{definition} Let $A,B$ be dg algebras which are cofibrant as $\ground$--modules and let $M$ be an $(A,B)$--bimodule, then we define the \emph{derived endomorphism dg $A$--algebra of $M$}, denoted $\REnd_B(M)$, to be the dg $A$--algebra $\Hom_B(P,P)$, where $P$ is a cofibrant replacement for $M$ as an $(A,B)$--bimodule. \end{definition}
+\begin{definition} Let $A,B$ be dg algebras with $A$ cofibrant as a $\ground$--module and let $M$ be an $(A,B)$--bimodule, then we define the \emph{derived endomorphism dg $A$--algebra of $M$}, denoted $\REnd_B(M)$, to be the dg $A$--algebra $\Hom_B(P,P)$, where $P$ is a cofibrant replacement for $M$ as an $(A,B)$--bimodule. \end{definition}

-The following theorem tells us that this definition is well-defined up to quasi-isomorphism and is quasi-isomorphism invariant.
+The following theorem tells us that the derived endomorphism algebra is well-defined up to quasi-isomorphism and is quasi-isomorphism invariant.

 \begin{theorem} Let $M$ be an $(A,B)$--bimodule.
 Then $\REnd_B(M)$ is well-defined up to quasi-isomorphism of dg $A$--algebras, i.e.~it does not depend on the choice of cofibrant replacement for $M$.
 Furthermore if $N$ is an $(A,B)$--bimodule and $M\simeq N$ as $(A,B)$--bimodules then $\REnd_B(M)\simeq \REnd_B(N)$ as dg $A$--algebras. \end{theorem}